- 4" Filter Media Cup - Red Sea

 - Create your own custom filter tower

-- Works with all Red Sea Reefer & MAX systems
+- Works with all Red Sea Reefer & most MAX systems (excluding MAX Nano)

 - Compatible with most pre-made sumps

 It's basically a gravity fed media reactor By 9StickNate on 8/9/20199StickNate would recommend this product to a friendI didn't think that I would like these.
 I had 2 that came with my RSR 425.
 I liked them so much that had to purchase 2 additional cups.
 They work better than the filter socks that I had used.
 I added Seachem Matrix to these and 2-3" of filter floss on top.
 So, I basically have multiple zeovit-like reactors.
 Mt tank is cleaner than when using filter sock.
 To clean, I just pull the filter floss out and put new floss in; there's no need to pull the tray out; unhook the sock etc.

 No pain no more socks!
 By D on 9/29/2018D would recommend this product to a friendI own a Redsea Reefer 250 and These are awesome!
 They are very well made, fit perfect and do exactly what they are suppose to do.
 I added marine pure balls and filters floss on the top.
 I change them every week and they do not overflow like the other brands.
 If they do for you adjust your return pump flow.

 Game Changer By Rock1 on 9/18/2018Rock1 would recommend this product to a friendSo happy to throw away my collection of old filter socks that I spent half my life cleaning.
 The cups roooool!!!